Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/why-learn-web-development/_index.md

 ## Is this challenge a good way to start?

-Well... yes.
-In this challenge
+Yes!
+In this challenge you will

-- you will learn about the fundamental tools in web dev
+- learn about the fundamental tools in web dev
-- you'll learn how to host websites you make yourself for free
+- learn how to host websites you make yourself for free
-- you'll be set up to keep learning on your own - the web is full of learning material (some good and some bad) and advice (some good and some bad).
+- be set up to keep learning on your own - the web is full of learning material (some good and some bad) and advice (some good and some bad).
 We're really good at finding the best stuff.
 We'll share that with you so you can keep growing!

-- once you finish this challenge you'll be in our database of high potential people.
-That means we'll give you access to more courses and opportunities in future
+Once you finish this challenge you'll be in our database of high potential people.
+That means we'll give you access to more courses and opportunities in future.

 ## Think about this...